JosephPBaruch/JosephPBaruch/README.md

 # Joseph Baruch
 > I am a Bachelor's of Computer Science student at the University of Idaho.
 ## Currently Learning
-- Kubernetes (k3d/k3s)
-- Helm
-- Docker
-- Yocto/Bitbake
+- Unity
-- Django
+- Typescript + React

 ## Experience
 - C++, C